 They don’t want to roll the dice on somebody who sounds credible but has nothing to back it up with.
 Especially when they have somebody sporting the MCC (Master Certified Coach) moniker applying for the same position/opportunity.
 If that is your target market then do your due diligence and take a look at the ICF.”

-So if you want to work as an executive coach or business coach, the credibility ICF provides matters.
-However, if you’re in a different niche or simply don’t work in the corporate sector, you may find lower-cost training alternatives that don’t have ICF stamped on them.
+So for executive and business coaches, the credibility ICF provides matters.
+However, if you’re in a different niche or coach businesses outside the corporate sector, you can find lower-cost training alternatives that don’t have ICF stamped on them.

 Certification Standards You Can Trust

-ICF is called the gold standard of coaching for a reason.
-Accredited organizations go through an evaluation just as strict as the trainees of their programs.
+ICF calls itself the gold standard of coaching.
+Accredited organizations go through an evaluation just as strict as the trainees of its programs.

 Dr. Paras is an ICF-certified life and leadership coach with over 17 years of experience, who also runs an ICF-accredited training center.
 Here’s how he explains the advantage of the rigorous certification requirements ICF reinforces.